In which Karin Kallmaker says two kinds of thank you, applauds love and resistance and gives you a real reason to read to the end.

 I donned the mantle of science and tasted the most common crisps of the Emerald Isle.
 This is my evaluation, which nobody asked for.
 Plus, I’m quite sure that the Irish couldn’t give a rusty nail about what a Yank thinks on the subject.

-Who is the woman behind the vivid hair, impossibly green eyes and red, red lips?
-Meet “My Lady Lipstick” from Karin Kallmaker’s next romance.
+Vivid hair, impossibly green eyes and red, red lips.
+Meet “My Lady Lipstick” – Karin Kallmaker’s next lesbian romance.